-Concern surrounding the potential for talc to cause cancer was originally raised due to some naturally occurring talc being mined in close proximity to asbestos, a substance proven to cause cancer.
+Originally, concern that talc had the potential to cause cancer was raised due to some naturally occurring talc being mined in close proximity to asbestos (a substance proven to cause cancer).
 Microscopic asbestos fibres have no smell or taste, and once inhaled, can cause a variety of cancers of the lung and the surrounding pleura.
 Despite chemical similarities between talc and asbestos, they are morphologically distinct and belong to different mineral subgroups.
 It is well documented that asbestos’ carcinogenic properties are due to its fibrous morphology, enabling the substance to accumulate in body tissues causing chronic inflammation and cellular damage over time.
 As it is rare for talc to occur in a fibrous form, many researchers doubt that talc is a carcinogen.
 However, it is listed as “possibly carcinogenic” by the International Agency for Research on Cancer (IARC), the World Health Organisation’s specialised cancer agency.

 On top of this, case-control study design can be problematic.
 These studies are inherently prone to bias; subjects are not randomised into exposed or unexposed groups but are observed by researchers who can deduce both their exposure to a cancer-causing substance and the outcome.
 Case-control studies provide less evidence for causal inference than randomised controlled trials; however, despite being the gold standard, conducting this type of trial would be unethical as researchers would be required to deliberately expose women to the suspected carcinogen.
 Instead, researchers can draw conclusions about inference from three factors: assessing the strength of the proposed association, the consistency of findings across multiple studies, and proposed biological mechanism underlying development of the disease.
 Looking at these factors across multiple studies, several research groups believe that the association observed between talc and ovarian cancer is statistically weak2.